coder/coder/examples/templates/kubernetes-multi-service/README.md

 # Authentication

-This template has several ways to authenticate to a Kubernetes cluster.
+This template features two ways to authenticate to a Kubernetes cluster.

 ## kubeconfig (Coder host)

-If the Coder host has a local `~/.kube/config`, this can be used to authenticate with Coder.
-Make sure this is on the same user running the `coder` service.
+If the Coder host has a local `~/.kube/config`, you can use this to authenticate with Coder.
+Make sure this is done with same user that's running the `coder` service.

 ## ServiceAccount